valencik/mastersAPSC/documents/thesis/thesis.md

 Information retrieval has been repeatedly improved by large search engines like Google, Yahoo, DuckDuckGo, and more.
 Vast quantities of information are now easily retrieved on an extensive array of subjects.
 Scientific literature has received special attention through projects like [Google Scholar](https://scholar.google.ca) or [Microsoft Academic Search](http://academic.research.microsoft.com).
-However, these projects are still generalized to accommodate all sciences.
+These projects are still generalized to accommodate all sciences.
 %- Vertical search
 Information retrieval and data exploration can be improved by customizing an application to a specific domain.
 This work is a cross disciplinary effort, combining semantic information of nuclear physics literature and data mining techniques to build a custom application for data exploration and information retrieval in nuclear science.

-The United States [National Nuclear Data Center](http://www.nndc.bnl.gov) prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
+The United States [National Nuclear Data Center](http://www.nndc.bnl.gov) (NNDC) prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
 The knowledge discovery and data mining process reveals trends in the collective scientific study of nuclear structure, processes, and detection.
 This data is presented through a web application that extends the existing facilities of the Nuclear Science References web retrieval system.
 The ultimate goal is to enable further analysis on the body of nuclear science literature.